top of page

 APDT old logo with sepia photos and letters

 It was so exciting to attend events like the APBC Conference and to have the rare opportunity to meet like-minded people who believed there was a better way to communicate with owners and their dogs.
 Most people wanted to have fun training their family pets and did not want to become bullies in the name of training.
-We were also in a time when many people had not grown up around pets, and as most couples worked full time, many began to see having a dog almost as a child substitute.
+It was also in a time when many people had not grown up around pets, and as most couples worked full time, many began to see having a dog almost as a child substitute.

 At this time, most trainers and clubs would not accept puppies under six months old for training.

 CC Guard ran the APDT Office for some time, dealing with applications for membership, arrangements for assessments and complaints against members.
-I can’t remember the names of all the first Executive Committee, but Pauline Wise and CC Guard are names I do remember.

 APDT EDUCATION